UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Ohio

 Ohio residents navigate a deeply similar system using the state’s Energy Choice Ohio marketplace.
 If you live in an area serviced by a major utility like AEP Ohio or Duke Energy, you will pay them a strictly regulated delivery fee.
-Even if you aggressively lock in a cheaper generation rate with a retail electric supplier, those standard delivery and transmission costs will permanently remain on your monthly bill.
+Even if you aggressively lock in a cheaper generation rate with a retail electric supplier, those standard delivery and transmission costs permanently remain on your monthly bill.

 Illinois

 If you live in Illinois and receive service from a major utility like ComEd or Ameren, you participate in a deregulated market where you can quickly choose an alternative retail electric supplier.
-Just like in other competitive states, your chosen supplier completely handles the generation of your electricity, while your primary utility continues to securely bill you for the delivery services required to transport that power to your home.
+Just like in other competitive states, your chosen supplier completely handles the generation of your electricity, while your primary utility continues to securely bill you for the physical delivery services required to transport that power to your home.

 Actionable Ways to Lower Your Overall Electric Bill